plone/training/docs/voltohandson/quickstart.md

 ### Yarn environment

-To make sure all dependencies necessary to start Volto are installed run:
+To ensure all required dependencies for starting Volto are installed run:

 ```shell
 yarn